+Name: Club:

-Name: Club: Project Area / Class: 4-H Age: What inspired you to create this project?
-List a few things that you learned from doing this project: List a few things that you learned from doing this project.
-What were some of the challenges you faced whi le doing this project?
-How will you apply what you have learned in this future? project to how you will prepare for your projects in the
+Project Area / Class: 4-H Age: What inspired you to create this project?
+List a few things that you learned from doing this project: What were some of the challenges you faced while doing this project?
+How will you apply what you have learned in this project to how you will future? prepare for your projects in the